mpi4py/mpi4py/docs/source/mpi4py.run.rst

 To alleviate this issue, :mod:`mpi4py` offers a simple, alternative command line execution mechanism based on using the :ref:`-m <python:using-on-cmdline>` flag and implemented with the :mod:`runpy` module.
-To use this features, Python code should be run passing ``-m mpi4py`` in the command line invoking the Python interpreter.
+To use this feature, Python code should be run passing ``-m mpi4py`` in the command line invoking the Python interpreter.
 In case of unhandled exceptions, the finalizer hook will call :c:func:`MPI_Abort` on the :c:data:`MPI_COMM_WORLD` communicator, thus